SwissDataScienceCenter/renku-python/design/001-new-workflow-commands/001-new-workflow-commands.md

                 language: en
 ```

 At the top level, it specifies the parameter values of the workflow (run or grouped run) to be executed.
 It can also contain values for steps contained in a grouped run, by specifying the name of the step and setting parameters for that step.
-In case of the grouped run mapping its values to child steps, setting values for childsteps directly overwrites those values for the step and all its (potential) children.
+In case of the grouped run mapping its values to child steps, setting values for child steps directly overwrites those values for the step and all its (potential) children.

 For `renku workflow loop` the values file looks like: